Disney’s Swan and Dolphin Restaurants Guide

 Fuel has a variety of beverages, including water, sodas, sports drinks, and juices.

-Over on the far side of the store, you’ll find an ice cream bar with toppings.
+Over on the far side of the store, there’s an ice cream bar with toppings.

-There are a few seating areas inside the quick service.
-But this location is predominantly a to-go type of counter service.
+Across from the counter, you’ll find a couple of tables with chairs.
+However, this location is predominantly a to-go type of counter service.

-We usually frequent Fuel for snacks and drinks during our stays at the resort.
-And sometimes, when I’m walking from Hollywood Studios to Epcot, I’ll stop in for a water and snack mid-way, especially when it’s hot.
+We frequent Fuel for snacks and drinks during our stays at the resort.
+Sometimes, when walking from Hollywood Studios to Epcot, I’ll stop for a water and snack mid-way, especially when it’s hot.

 The meal consists of various items with the ability to create a custom omelet.
 You can preview all of the menu items here.

 Picabu is located around the corner from Fresh Mediterranean Market and is considered a buffeteria.
-We have enjoyed several meals here since we started staying at the resort back around 2005.
+We have enjoyed several meals here over the years.

 Picabu used to be open 24 hours, making it a prime location to pick up a meal after a late night at Magic Kingdom.
-But unfortunately, it’s no longer open all the time, which is why I mentioned remembering Fuel for late-night pizza earlier.
+Thankfully, as of mid-2022, the restaurant stays open until midnight.

 Picabu serves breakfast, lunch, and dinner.
-You can expect anything from country-cooked vegetables with chicken to pizza and chicken fingers.
+You can expect anything from rotisserie chicken with country-cooked vegetables to items like pizza and chicken fingers.

-The restaurant usually has a selection of Mexican food like tacos and salads.
+In addition, Picabu has a selection of Mexican food, like tacos and salads.
 You can preview the menu here on Disney’s site.

-This next restaurant at Disney’s Dolphin is truly a hidden gem.
+Our next restaurant at Disney’s Dolphin, is one I consider a hidden gem.
 The Fountain is located on the ground level of the Dolphin.

-This restaurant is located on the immediate left of the escalators when you come in through the resort-side entrance.
+This restaurant is located on the immediate left of the escalators when you enter through the resort-side entrance.

 The Fountain takes walk-ups on a first-come, first-serve basis.
 However, it can be quite a popular dining spot, so expect a wait during regular dining hours.

-The menu includes burgers, chicken fingers, fries, salads, and soup.
-It’s similar to Beaches and Cream next door at the Beach Club.
+Menu items include burgers, chicken fingers, fries, salads, and soup.
+Expect a similar experience to Beaches and Cream next door at the Beach Club.

 Related: Disney’s Beach Club Restaurants

-Additionally, they have several items that are vegan and vegetarian options.
-And there are a few items that lean toward the healthier side, like turkey burgers.
+Additionally, The Fountain has several vegan and vegetarian options.
+And there are a few menu items that lean toward the healthier side, like turkey burgers.

 You can preview The Fountain’s menu here.